Category: A

 🏫 Education

-Educational services in Ashuelot are provided by the Winchester School District, which operates Winchester School for students from kindergarten through eighth grade.
-High school students typically attend Keene High School in the nearby city of Keene.
+Education in Alna is managed by the Sheepscot Valley Regional School Unit (RSU) 12.
+The town has one elementary school, the Alna School, which serves students from kindergarten through eighth grade.
+High school students typically attend Wiscasset High School in the nearby town of Wiscasset.

 🚧 Transportation